fabrezi/euC/README.md

 # euC

-Project Euler in C programming language.
+~~Project Euler in C programming language.~~

+This project has become more like euJ.
+I am working to `master` java and in the process I have no time to learn C (sadly :( .

 ## Installation